-We get a lot of clients come to us having been charged with a motoring offence having not realised or recognised that they had done anything wrong.
-Therefore being caught out could happen to anyone.
-So we thought we’d put together a ‘top things motorists should know’…
+We get many clients coming to us having being charged with a motoring offence – yet they didn’t realise they had been doing something wrong.
+From not keeping your distance from cyclists, to using your mobile phone, we thought we’d put together a list of the ‘top things all motorists should know’.

 Mind the gap